The multiple points of maps from sphere to Euclidean space: Main results

-In this section, we shall give some sufficient conditions to guarantee the existence of self-coincidence of maps from $S^m$ to $\mathbb{R}^d$, and the proof of our stronger version of the classical Borsuk-Ulam theorem.
+In this section, we will prove some sufficient conditions to guarantee the existence of multiple points of maps from sphere to Euclidean space.
+The main tool is the ideal-valued indices of Stiefel manifold $V_{m,n}$ and generalized configuration space $\widetilde{W_{k,n}}(S^m)$.
+Further more, the relative positional relationship of multiple points will be obtained either. \begin{theorem} Let $f: S^m\rightarrow \mathbb{R}^d$ be a continuous map.
+If $m>d$, then there exists a pair of mutually orthogonal points $p_1,p_2\in S^m$ such that $f(p_1)=f(p_2)$. \end{theorem}